ncchen55414/ChildrenSongRecommendation/README.md

 - Use Spotify API to obtain song tracks in each album.
 In total, 18K songs along with audio features and ISRC codes are founded.

-- Use MusixMatch API and ISRC codes to obtain lyrics for 12K songs.
+- Use [MusixMatch API with ISRC codes](https://developer.musixmatch.com/documentation/api-reference/track-get) to obtain lyrics for 12K songs.

 ## Models